-On curb and gutter roadways, a 4' width measured from the lip of the gutter is required.
-This provides for a 5.5' width to the face of curb when FDOT Type F curb and gutter is used.
-The 1.5' gutter width should not be considered as part of the rideable surface area, but this width provides useable clearance to the curb face.
-Where parking is present, the bike lane should be placed between the parking lane and the travel lane and have a minimum width of 5'.
-At intersections with right turn lanes, the bicycle lane should continue adjacent to the through lane between the through lane and the right turn lane, and should be 5' in width, 4' minimum.
-Standard drawings for various bicycle lane configurations are provided in Design Standards, Index 17346.
+On curb and gutter roadways, a 4-foot minimum bicycle lane width measured from the lip of the gutter is required.
+This provides for a 5.5-foot width to the face of curb when FDOT Type F curb and gutter is used.
+The 1.5-foot gutter width should not be considered as part of the rideable surface area, but this width provides useable clearance to the curb face.
+A minimum width of 5 feet shall be provided when the bicycle lane is adjacent to on-street parking, a right-turn lane, guardrail or other barrier.